 If you are shooting for Instagram, then the optimum would be portrait and a 4:5 ratio.
 This fills the screen well on most phones so people can see the best of your photo!

 If you are shooting for a blog or for other photography purposes, then generally landscape would be better for city views and so on.

 How do I get a photo without people in it?

 Well, sometimes it can be people that make the shot!
 A well-timed cyclist or an elegant French woman walking away from the camera can totally make a photo, but sometimes you want your photo void of all people (or only with your subject in).

 The best way to get photos without people in them are to go to the place when no people are around.
-It sounds simple and it is… but usually involves getting somewhere for around 5-7am, depending on the time of year.
+It sounds simple and it is… but usually involves getting somewhere for around 5-7am for sunrise, depending on the time of year.

 The other (cheekier) option is to simply edit people out, but this is a lengthy process and you need a lot of practice if you want it to be perfect!